whitneyburton/portfolios/students/1511/chad-ellison/20160120-chad-ellison-m2.md

 ##Feedback for Nate Venn
 I have paired with Nate on several occasions including our most recent project.
 Some of the things that make Nate a strong programmer are his drive and his ability to pick things up fast.
 He did his last several projects while learning Vim.
 He pursued some of the most difficult components of our app, and tackled them.
 Every time I pair with Nate, he is always encouraging and positive.
 Even when we are stuck on a bug, the energy he brings to a pairing session is never stressful, and  always cultivates an environment for learning.
 Nate is also great to work with because he genuinely considers the input of his collaborators even when he already has his own solution to a problem.
 Continuing to get better at TDD (not that he is not good at TDD) will make Nate an even stronger programmer.
 I have no doubt that Nate’s drive, technical ability, and ability to learn, will make him a great developer.

+##Feeback for Nicholas Dorans
+I had the pleasure of working with Nick on the rails mini-project and the little shop project (custo-candy-co).
+One of Nick's strengths as a developer that immediately stood out to me is his ability to problem solve and figure out forgien features.
+Nick is very methodical in his approach.
+This was evidenced through the way he thoroughly reviewed the pull requests and made sure we did the same.
+He also carefully read through the error messages when we were debugging and his insights benefitted our group significantly.
+Lastly, Nick is just enjoyable to work with and be around.
+He constantly kept the mood light and helped us enjoy our project more.

 ### Posse Challenges
 Our posse was able to complete four out of five of the posse challenges, each of which I was an active participant.